Naxs-me/Understand_code_with_FaCoY/README.md

 Then, you need to write complex commands to start FaCoY on localhost.
 There was no way you could access FaCoY from a text editor.

+We have attached a batch file "command.sh".
+You need to paste it in "/home/user" directory.

 This extension allows you to start FaCoY from sublime text using shortcut-key sequence "ctrl+alt+f"